Skip to content

 • liaise with other agencies about referral of PIDs

-• allocate Investigator and Support Officer to PID matter
+• allocate Investigator and Support Officers to PID matter (for subject officers, disclosers and witnesses), and

 • liaise with CEO on requests for review of decisions to not investigate or deal with a PID.